 Rebalancing road space will benefit pedestrians and cyclists, and keep traffic flowing while also discouraging high speeds.

-A number of similar one-way road systems are being transformed into community-friendly, safe, two-way streets as part of our Road Modernisation Plan.
+A number of similar one-way road systems are being transformed into community-friendly, safe, two-way streets as part of our Healthy Streets approach.

-- Up to 50 new and upgraded pedestrian crossings will be introduced, making it easier to cross safely in any direction
+Up to 50 new and upgraded pedestrian crossings will make it easier to cross safely in any direction

-- Wider pavements, reduced street clutter and improved street lighting along Baker Street and at Dorset Square will make the area more pleasant.
-Westminster City Council is also exploring opportunities to introduce more trees and green spaces
+Wider pavements, reduced street clutter and improved street lighting along Baker Street and at Dorset Square will make the area more pleasant.
+Westminster City Council is also looking at ways to introduce more trees and green spaces

-- New cycle lanes will connect the area with the emerging Central London Grid and Cycle Superhighways.
-New advanced stop lines at junctions would help make cycling in the area safer and there will be more places to park bikes
+New cycle lanes will connect the area with cycle routes.
+New Advanced Stop Lines at junctions would help make cycling in the area safer and there will be more places to park bikes

-- The project will help prepare the area for the extra visitors and workers expected when the Elizabeth line (currently being built by Crossrail) is completed in 2018, and in anticipation of the planned Chiltern line upgrade into Marylebone station
+The project will help prepare the area for the extra visitors and workers expected when the Elizabeth line opens (it's currently being built by Crossrail Ltd.), as well as Network Rail's longer term proposals to upgrade the Chiltern line into Marylebone station